beswindev/Portfolio/CONTRIBUTING.md

     - Go to your fork on GitHub, and click the "New Pull Request" button.
 Follow the prompts, and submit your changes for review.

 13. **Celebrate** 🎉
-    - You've contributed to the MasterPortfolio project!
+    - You've contributed to the portfolio project!
 Thanks for your hard work and dedication.

 ## 📌 Issues

-If you encounter any issues or have ideas for improvements, please open an [issue](https://github.com/beswindev/masterPortfolio/issues) and let us know.
+If you encounter any issues or have ideas for improvements, please open an [issue](https://github.com/beswindev/portfolio/issues) and let us know.

 ## 🙏 Thank You

-We appreciate your contribution and look forward to working together to make the MasterPortfolio project even better! 😄🚀
+We appreciate your contribution and look forward to working together to make the portfolio project even better! 😄🚀